yroJJory/rollaball/README.md

 ## Fabric Timeline

-To setup the ball rolling sound, I have used a Fabric Timeline Component with a listener called FX/Ball-Roll.
-Ball-Roll is started when the PlayerController is initialized.
-The object's velocity is summed and used to set a Velocity parameter setup in the Timeline Component.
-The Velocity parameter is set to control the volume of the sound, so as Velocity gets larger, the volume increases.
-The parameter is updated in PlayerController.FixedUpdate().
+To setup the ball rolling sound, I have used a Fabric Timeline Component with a listener called `FX/Ball-Roll`. `FX/Ball-Roll` is started when `PlayerController` is initialized.
+The ball object's velocity is summed and used to set a Velocity parameter setup in the Timeline component.
+The Velocity parameter is set to control the volume of the sound, so as Velocity gets higher, the volume increases.
+The parameter is updated in `PlayerController.FixedUpdate()`.
+You can see this in Window -> Fabric -> Timeline when you have the Ball-Roll gameobject selected in the hierarchy.

 ## Dialog and localization